Learn how to expertly execute global payments for streamlined accounts payable and business efficiency.

 Integrate Cross-Border Payments into AP Practices

 Any business that wants to sell or acquire products and services on a global basis should integrate cross-border payments into its AP practices.
 Not every payment gateway can process international payments, making it crucial to use one that can.
-More so, using one that has extensive knowledge of navigating the cross-border payment ecosystem can help make your operations as efficient as possible.
+Moreover, using someone who has extensive knowledge of navigating the cross-border payment ecosystem can help make your operations as efficient as possible.

 5 Types of Cross-Border Payments